Rape suspect nabbed within 30 minutes of attack

 He said the suspect was detained at the Bethelsdorp police station.

-Moses commended the arresting officer, Constable Jason Simmonds, and his supervisor, Sergeant Isaac Blignaut, for their quick reactions.
+Moses commended the arresting officer, Constable Jason Simmonds, and his supervisor, Sergeant Isaac Blignaut, for their quick reaction.

+Police spokesperson Captain Sandra Janse van Rensburg said the suspect was facing a charge of rape and was expected to appear in court later this week.

 HeraldLIVE